City Lima, Peru

 Instituto de Defensa Legal

-Founded in 1983, the Legal Defense Institute (IDL) is a non-governmental organization in Peru devoted to the defense and promotion of human rights as part of bringing peace to this country and consolidating its democratic institutions.
+The Legal Defense Institute (IDL) is a non-governmental organization in Peru devoted to the defense and promotion of human rights as part of bringing peace to this country and consolidating its democratic institutions.
 It is a member of the National Coordinator of Human Rights (CNDDHH).
 IDL’s scope of concern and action includes legal defense, judicial reform, governance, citizen security, as well as indigenous and women’s rights.

 IDL publishes specialized bulletins and a monthly magazine, broadcasts a daily radio program (in collaboration with a network of 100 journalists and 180 radio stations across the country) and runs a landmark investigative journalism unit delivered via a web platform.
 In 2012, IDL was awarded the Peace Prize, in the category “communications and media” by the Ministry of Women and Vulnerable Populations for its commitment to building a culture of peace.